JetBrains/Qodana/topics/qodana-sarif-output.md

 ### properties

 In addition to the inspections configured in the inspection profile,
-%product% runs a few extra inspections for sanity-checking the project configuration.
+%instance% runs a few extra inspections for sanity-checking the project configuration.
 If these extra inspections find any problems, the project configuration is probably wrong.
 The results of these extra inspections are recorded in the `qodana.sanity.results` property in the same format as the regular [`result`](#results) objects.